 The Evolution of the God-Idea | H.P.
 Blavatsky on the Limits of the Greeks and Christians

-A section from the 1888 work of H.P.
+DIVINE THOUGHT, OR CINERITIOUS MATTER (The Secret Doctrine Vol. 1, Page 327): A section from the 1888 work of H.P.
 Blavatsky’s The Secret Doctrine (pp. 326-28: Divine Thought, or Cineritious Matter) discusses the evolution of the GOD-IDEA.
 This is the beginning of some far more dense commentary on occult physics that will be central to the completed three parts on Everything about Lucifer, and The Nineteenth-Century Politicization of the Desatir: Theosophists and Zoroastrianism.
 In no other present-day philosophical tradition is the concept of a “VITAL FORCE” and DIVINE MIND in nature been so detailed on its theoretical basis.
 Helena P. Blavatsky in Studies in Occultism: Kosmic Mind tried to demonstrate the link between phenomena in nature and the mind; that the vital-theory, or rather hylozoism cannot be merely understood through a physicalist and mechanical explanation.
-Pay attention to the sub-titles of the section: Divine Thought, or Cineritious Matter and the footnotes; and therefore the theoretical positions, which we find to be dealt with in ways other schools and religions do not, or have not tried to explain.
-It is this manner of elucidation we find most unique and valuable about Blavatsky’s work, attention to detail, and credit to the works of others.
+Pay attention to the sub-titles of the section: Divine Thought, or Cineritious Matter and the footnotes as an example of Theosophy and Science:

 “In the oldest Aryan race, the Hindu, the worship of the intellectual classes never consisted (as with the Greeks) in a fervent adoration of marvellous form and art, which led later on to anthropomorphism.
 But while the Greek philosopher adored form, and the Hindu sage alone “perceived the true relation of earthly beauty and eternal truth” — the uneducated of every nation understood neither, at any time.